5GRealityLab/twist_filter/README.md

 > out_weights: []"
 ```

-*NOTE: Any sero or empty values will be ignored when updating.
+*NOTE: Any zero or empty values will be ignored when updating.
 Depending on the parameter, however, leaving a value empty or zero may result in the filter failing to update.*

 ## How it Works